25 Best Disney Cruise Tips and Tricks (for First Time Cruisers)

 Then, check your online Disney Cruise Line account often (like daily).
 Sometimes the early time opens up, and it will randomly become an option for you to choose in your account.
 (This happened for me on my last cruise at about 30 days before sailing.)

-If you REALLY need the early dining time and it does not open up in the app, just check the schedule for dining requests on embarkation day.
+If you really need the early dining time and it does not open up in the app, just check the appointment spot for dining requests on embarkation day.
 You will see a time and place to make dining requests onboard.

 Request a Private Table

-If you would rather eat at a table with only your travel party and not with strangers, you can call Disney Cruise Line before your trip to ask for a private table.
-They will not guarantee this over the phone; instead, they will make a note of your request.
+If you would rather eat at a table with only your travel party and not with strangers, you can mark this request in the Disney Cruise Line Navigator App.
+Disney will not guarantee to grant this request; but, they will do their best to make it happen.

 On embarkation day, you will receive a paper newsletter (called a Personal Navigator) that lists a meeting place and time for dining changes.
-You can go to this location at the specified time to confirm your request for a private table.
+You can go to this location at the specified time to confirm your request for a private table was granted.

 Specialty Drinks include Tips